Names of the Korean alphabet: Historical names

-Some accounts say that the elite referred to the script derisively as amgŭl, ahaekkŭl, or chunggŭl, but the several historians argue there is no direct evidence of the use of these terms.
+Some accounts say that the elite referred to the script derisively as amgŭl, ahaekkŭl, or chunggŭl, but several historians argue there is no direct evidence of the use of these terms.

 Another rare name was panjŏl, the Korean reading of the name of the Chinese linguistic system fanqie.
 This name arose because some felt Hangul's design was similar to that of the system.

 Beginning in the late 19th century, around when Hangul finally began to receive government favor, the name was used.
 South Korea's first president Syngman Rhee seemingly preferred this name for the script around the time of the Hangul simplification movement in the 1950s.

 During the 1910–1945 Japanese colonial period, the script was referred to as Chosŏnmun (read in Japanese as Chōsenbun), short name Sŏnmun (in Japanese Senbun).
 Kungmun came to refer to the Japanese script.
-Linguist Hong Yun-pyo argues that the shift in names was a colonialist effort to elevate the Japanese script and denegrate the Korean one.
+Linguist Hong Yun-pyo argues that the shift in names was a colonialist effort to elevate the Japanese script and denigrate the Korean one.